Dating Someone With Depression: 23 Tips From a Therapist

 dating someone with depression

 All relationships take work.
 But, when you’re dating someone with depression, even ordinary challenges become magnified.
-Compound that with the heavy burden of trying to effectively support your partner through their depression, and you can very quickly find yourself feeling completely hopeless.
+Compound that with the heavy burden of trying to support your partner through their depression effectively, and you can very quickly find yourself feeling completely hopeless.
 You should never try to fill the role of a therapist, but you can implement strategies, specifically ones recommended by mental health professionals, to provide support while balancing your own needs.

 Tips for Dating a Partner That Has Depression